LockpickInteractive/lockpickinteractive.github.io/README.md

 ### Post 2
 Today i've setup cloudflare on the main website, as well as google analytics.
 I installed a cookie consent applet and google analytics so i can see what's going on behind the scenes.
 I don't want to setup Google Ads right now, but that might be something i add in the future.
+Update: Google Analytics are now setup on all subdomains

 ### The First Post
 I do wish that i'd have started this earlier, because so much development has gone on before now.